Day 4 was mostly spent driving to and in Lake Tahoe for my husband’s family reunion.

-So, we ate our last fancy meal and packed up to check out.
+We ate our last fancy meal and packed up to check out.
 We loaded ourselves in the car and were off to Tahoe.

 Stiff as a board, he was.
-If you ever come visit us, make sure to ask Joel to demonstrate the hula dance he learned, and I guarantee you will laugh harder than you have ever laughed in your life.
+If you ever come visit us, make sure to ask him to demonstrate the hula dance he learned, and I guarantee you will laugh harder than you have ever laughed in your life.
 And if you don’t, there’s something wrong with you.

 I told you I was insane.